 Harmful Substances Spread and Concentrate in the Environment

 Chemicals know no boundaries!
-They Transport Through Air, Soil & Water
+They Transport Through Air, Soil & Water…and borders!

 The 3 stages of transport of substances in air are:

 1.Release of the chemical from the source, chemical is dispersed into the atmosphere (the chemicals scatter in various directions